sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-outliers/hcpps-rest-ps-outliers.md

 ## Details

 ### You will learn
- - How to use the "Outliers" HCP predictive services from a REST Client.
+ - How to use the "Outliers" SAP Cloud Platform predictive services from a REST Client.

-Only the synchronous mode will be tested here but you can mimic what was done in the [Test the "Forecast" HCP predictive services using a REST client](http://www.sap.com/developer/tutorials/hcpps-rest-ps-forecast.html) tutorial for the asynchronous mode.
+Only the synchronous mode will be tested here but you can mimic what was done in the [Test the "Forecast" SAP Cloud Platform predictive services using a REST client](http://www.sap.com/developer/tutorials/hcpps-rest-ps-forecast.html) tutorial for the asynchronous mode.

 ### Time to Complete
   **10 minutes**